laurensgroeneveld/dotfiles/README.md

     pbcopy < ~/.ssh/id_ed25519.pub
     ```

+4. Add the SSH key to your GitHub profile.

-4. Clone this repo to `~/.dotfiles` with:
+5. Clone this repo to `~/.dotfiles` with:

     ```zsh
     git clone git@github.com:laurensgroeneveld/dotfiles.git ~/.dotfiles
     ```

-5. Run the installation with:
+6. Run the installation with:

     ```zsh
     ~/.dotfiles/fresh.sh
     ```
     This will install Oh My Zsh the first time.

-6. Restart Terminal or open a new window for the Oh My Zsh configuration to take effect, and run the install script a second time.
+7. Restart Terminal or open a new window for the Oh My Zsh configuration to take effect, and run the install script a second time.

-7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+8. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-8. Restart your computer to finalize the process
+9. Restart your computer to finalize the process

 Your Mac is now ready to use!